-Mississippi College’s online Doctor of Professional Counseling (D.P.C.) degree is the first clinical doctorate to be developed for professional counselors.
 Much like the PsyD is distinct from a Ph.D., our doctoral program in counseling prepares professional counselors and psychotherapists for advanced clinical practice and leadership.
-Offered fully online, the professional counseling coursework cultivates professional knowledge and clinical skills in each student’s area of specialization.
+The D.P.C. program allows doctoral candidates to choose an area of mental health service in which they are interested – for example, marriage and family counseling, addiction therapy, or treatment of eating disorders – and craft their degree program around that interest.
+The professional counseling coursework then cultivates professional knowledge and clinical skills in that area of specialization.

 The Doctor of Professional Counseling degree requires a minimum of 72 hours beyond an M.S. in Marriage and Family Counseling, Clinical Mental Health Counseling, or other related professional degrees.
 Additional coursework may be required by the Doctoral Program Review Committee to address deficiencies in previous coursework.